 Individual annual reviews have been implemented since 2013.
-In 2018, such reviews have been conducted for 33% of DIAM employees.
+In 2019, such reviews have been conducted for 84% of the target people (i-e employees with the type of work that make it relevant to have a yearly appraisal.
+Reported to the full number of DIAM employees, the number of appraisals is of 40% of DIAM employees).
 These reviews go through various criteria including client relationship management, international skills, and management skills.

-"People reviews" of high potential employees are organised on an annual basis at Board level by the HR Director.
+"People reviews" of high potential employees are organized on an annual basis at Board level by the HR Director.
 The assessment of the high potentials is based on a profile grid established by the HR department to maximize the homogeneity of the appreciation methods.
 It is followed up by individual meetings.
 Every 18 months, the network of high potentials is fostered by a strategic convention during which they gather and spend two days to increase cooperative work.